hugo-sid/hugo-blog-awesome/.github/PULL_REQUEST_TEMPLATE.md

 ## Is this PR related to any issue or discussion?

 <!--
-Provide link(s) to any releavant issue or discussions post here.
+Provide link(s) to any relevant issue or discussion post here.

 If this PR resolves an existing issue (say issue number 1), write "Closes #1" in your pull request description (not in title) so that the issue is closed automatically when this PR is merged.
 -->